 The major theme in my research is how phenomena on different scales interact and how to create accurate and efficient simulations of these phenomena.

 Currently, I am researching a system of multiscale partial differential equations, representing the flow through a porous medium: for instance, the flow of ground water through a sand bed.
 The challenge is modelling how activity on a small scale (i.e. of the size of sand-grains) shapes and alters the large-scale water flow.
+A description of the model problem and some results are presented in my licentiate thesis

 I also study the modelling and simulating of interacting agents and human crowd motion, especially in evacuation scenarios.
 For my MSc thesis in the Netherlands, I did a research internship at Lowlands, a large Dutch music festival.
 We built a simulation framework (Mercurial) as a tool to model the flow of crowds and validate the evacuation protocols of the festival.
 Here, too, the aim is to develop simulations which are able to capture the interaction between individuals in a crowd and the crowd as a whole.